moloy900/toolesy/pages/Calculator/online-age-calculator.md

       <li><strong>Anyone Curious:</strong> Find out exactly how many days you've been alive or calculate age differences between friends and family members.</li>
     </ul>

-    <h3>Frequently Asked Questions (FAQ):</h3>
+    <h3>Frequently Asked Questions:</h3>
-    <p><strong>Q: How accurate is this age calculator?</strong><br>
+    <p><strong>How accurate is this age calculator?</strong><br>
-      A: Our age calculator is extremely accurate.
+      Our age calculator is extremely accurate.
 It accounts for leap years, different month lengths, and even calculates down to the second if you provide time information.
 The calculations are based on the Gregorian calendar system used internationally.</p>

-    <p><strong>Q: Can I calculate age for dates in the future?</strong><br>
+    <p><strong>Can I calculate age for dates in the future?</strong><br>
-      A: Yes, you can calculate how old someone will be on a future date by entering both the birth date and the future date you want to calculate age as of.</p>
+      Yes, you can calculate how old someone will be on a future date by entering both the birth date and the future date you want to calculate age as of.</p>

-    <p><strong>Q: How does the zodiac sign calculation work?</strong><br>
+    <p><strong>How does the zodiac sign calculation work?</strong><br>
-      A: The zodiac sign is automatically calculated based on your birth date using the tropical zodiac system commonly used in Western astrology.
+      The zodiac sign is automatically calculated based on your birth date using the tropical zodiac system commonly used in Western astrology.
 The tool shows your zodiac sign and its date range.</p>

-    <p><strong>Q: Is my personal information kept private when I use this tool?</strong><br>
+    <p><strong>Is my personal information kept private when I use this tool?</strong><br>
-      A: Absolutely.
+      Absolutely.
 This is a core principle of our tool.
 All calculations happen locally on your own computer or phone.
 Your dates are never sent to any server, meaning we never see, store, or have access to your personal information.
 It is 100% secure.</p>

-    <p><strong>Q: Do I need to create an account or pay to use this?</strong><br>
+    <p><strong>Do I need to create an account or pay to use this?</strong><br>
-      A: No, this is a completely free tool.
+      No, this is a completely free tool.
 There is no sign-up, no subscription, and no hidden fees.</p>

     <h3>Why Choose Our Age Calculator?</h3>
     <p>Our <strong>online age calculator</strong> stands out from other tools because of its comprehensive features, accuracy, and privacy protection.
 Unlike many online tools, we don't store your personal dates on our servers - all calculations happen in your browser.
 This means your private information, birth dates, and any other dates you enter remain completely private.
 The tool also works offline once loaded, making it reliable even with unstable internet connections.</p>